metawork-studio/koala-documentation/README.md

 pip install -r requirements.txt
 ```

-4. The application uses a file with the `psd.psd` name.
-Add your own file or rename the exemplary `psd.example.psd` file for a quick demo.
+4. The application uses a file with the `canvases/mobile.psd` and `canvases/tablet.psd` names.
+Add your own file or rename the exemplary `canvases/{FORMAT}.example.psd` file for a quick demo.
 You will see a variety of directory structures.

 5. **Mine your PSD!**